 When practicing Christian Community Development, it is important not to focus on the weaknesses or needs of a community.
 Rather, the priority should be the thoughts and dreams of the community itself and what the community members believe should be the focus.
 Asset-based community development (ABCD) focuses on identifying the assets of a community and then building upon them.
 When fused together with Christian Community Development, ABCD can have extremely positive results.

-After a community has decided where they want to focus some of their attention, it is then directed to the means with which they themselves can bring this about.
-What qualities, talents, and abilities does the community have that can help solve these problems?
-The focus is on the community members seeing themselves as the solution, not some government program or outside group that is going to be their salvation.
+In Christian Community Development, it is the community members themselves that decide on areas for growth.
+After a community has decided where to focus attention, they then collaborate to determine the means with which they themselves can bring about this desired growth.
+Christian Community Development practitioners ask, what qualities, talents, and abilities does my community have that can help promote community growth?
+Their focus is on community members seeing themselves as assets and as part of the solution to community challenges.

 Dive Deeper into CCD by learning from our amazing practitioners!

 Membership has always been a way for us to accomplish our mission and vision.
 We want you to succeed in your work, so we created a structure that will sustain our work of strengthening individuals and organizations just like you.
 We are constantly striving to update and scale the resources available to our members so that you have the tools you need to complete the good work to which God has called you.